StrategicImperatives/JavaTechExercise/README.md

 Your project must build and run on Linux x86 or macOS ARM64.

-How you run the solution is up to you - a simple command line/stdout solution is perfectly fine; a Docker image can provided if desired.
+How you run the solution is up to you - a simple command line/stdout solution is perfectly fine; a Docker image can be provided if desired.
 We just ask that you include clear instructions on how to run the application.

 Tests to prove your solution are vital.

 Note: please do not fork this repository or submit answers as a public pull request.
+Please zip and send your repo over email or via file upload.